kesy/MarxToken/README.md

 # MarxToken
 The fairest and most nonfunctional currency
+Made by kesy for SDHacks 2017 Nanome Blockchain Hackathonception challenge

 The Marx Token is at token deployed on the Ropsten Test Ethereum Network.